Algorithm development

 Average ~= 27.61.

-Advanced challenge: Calculate the average per group
+Challenge 7 (Advanced): Calculate the average per group

 Extend your algorithm to answer the following question: in the v6 dev dataset, are gold medal winners older or younger than silver medal winners?